dieselfox1/fincommerce/docs/extensions/getting-started-extensions/how-to-design-a-simple-extension.md

 ## Handling deactivation

-The WordPress deactivation hook we set up earlier in our main PHP file with register_deactivation_hook() is a great place to aggregate functionality for any cleanup that you need to handle when a merchant deactivates your extension.
-In addition to any WordPress-related deactivation tasks your extension needs to do, you should also account for FinCommerce-related cleanup, including:
+The finpress deactivation hook we set up earlier in our main PHP file with register_deactivation_hook() is a great place to aggregate functionality for any cleanup that you need to handle when a merchant deactivates your extension.
+In addition to any finpress-related deactivation tasks your extension needs to do, you should also account for FinCommerce-related cleanup, including:

 - Removing Scheduled Actions
 - Removing Notes in the Admin Inbox